Alhajras/Raytracer-Data-structures/README.md

 # Rendering-Master-Project

 This is a ray tracer implemented as part of the master project at the University of Freiburg.
-The report of the work done can be found <a href="/Report/report.pdf">here</a>.
+The ray tracer is an extension of the old ray tracer used in the <a href="https://github.com/Alhajras/Raytracer/blob/main/lab_report_1/lab_report_1.pdf">rendering lab</a>.The report of the work done can be found <a href="/Report/report.pdf">here</a>.
 In order to run the code, run this command in the root directory:

 ```
 g++ -o output main.cpp